Rapid

 About the RapidSkills program

-Delivered in a fast and flexible format, RapidSkills micro-credentials are short-term, competency-based, industry-recognized certifications.
-Presented by the City of Barrie and Georgian College, these micro-credentials are specific to the manufacturing sector and focus on key skill areas that have been identified as valuable by local manufacturing employers.
+These micro-credentials were specific to the manufacturing sector and focused on key skill areas that had been identified as valuable by local manufacturing employers.

 RapidSkills micro-certificates for the manufacturing sector